Kristopher-Ray/polaris-us.org/content/sections/about-going-worse.md

 ---
 ### It's Only Getting Worse {.sectionTitle .text-uppercase}

-President Biden ruptured our sources of strength in the world, making the United States less safe and putting Americans at risk.
-The world’s cruelest dictators prey on Biden’s weakness;
+The Biden-Harris Administration ruptured our sources of strength in the world, making the United States less safe and putting Americans at risk.
+The world’s cruelest dictators prey on Biden and Harris' weakness;

 * **Russia invaded Ukraine**
 * **Hamas started a war against Israel**